wirecube/android_additive_animations/README.md

-# android_additive_animations
+# Android additive animations

 Additive animations for Android!
-Inspired by a blog post by David Rönnqvist: http://ronnqvi.st/multiple-animations/

-This library provides an easy way to additively animate a huge number of properties.
+An easy way to additively animate a huge number of properties.

-Some of the functionality was inspired by the excellent ViewPropertyObjectAnimator library: https://github.com/blipinsk/ViewPropertyObjectAnimator.
+Get a good overview of this library here: https://medium.com/@david.gansterd/bringing-smooth-animation-transitions-to-android-88786347e512

+# Quick start
 Here is a sample of what additive animations can do to the user experience (note: there seem to be a few dropped frames in the gif which aren't present when running on a device):